 This might seem like an arcane technical detail but don't dismiss it!
 It has a direct effect on your ability to self-assess using the 4 page SAQ A vs. the 40 page SAQ A-EP and it is your, not your payment gateways, responsibility to make the final PCI determination.

-If your payment gateway provides a really clean iFrame payment form that adheres to all the points raised here, then lucky you!
-However, chances are if you're using any but the top 3-5 developer-oriented gateways, your iFrame payment form options will be lacking.
-What to do in that case?
-Switching payment gateways is always an option, but many times there are business reasons to keep your existing processor.
+If your payment gateway provides a really clean iFrame payment form that adheres to all the points raised here, then you should be in good shape!
+However, chances are if you're using a gateway outside of the top 3-5 developer-oriented gateways, there could be room for improvement.
+Switching payment gateways is always an option, but there are too many business reasons to keep your existing processor.

 That's where Spreedly comes into play.
-Spreedly modernizes your antiquated gateway.
-Spreedly's tooling, built¬†by developers for developers as part of a modern payment stack, lets you integrate with the payment gateway of your choice.
-I hope this guide was helpful.
-Please sign up for a free developer account at Spreedly if you're not happy with your gateways' tooling.
-You can also view the Spreedly iFrame documentation if you want a point of comparison.
+Spreedly will help modernize your antiquated gateway.
+Spreedly's tooling, built by developers for developers as part of a modern payment stack, lets you integrate with the payment gateway of your choice so you don’t have to maintain PCI compliance, brand continuity, and have access to straightforward documentation.